Normalize pasted text and invisible characters

-Normalize punctuation, spacing quirks, and invisible characters from copied AI drafts — the entire cleanup runs in your browser.
+Normalize punctuation, spacing quirks, and invisible characters from documents, PDFs, email, chat, and rich-text editors — entirely in your browser.

 Three quick steps